 I wrote this article on race for a Washington, D.C. newspaper in 1991.
 I’m reprinting it today with the hope that its message still resonates.

 “Racial Inequities Still Perpetuated through Ignorance and Societal Norms”

 by Andrew Kirschner

-The turmoil in our society flows from a far more important faucet of inequity than the stories that occupy tabloid news draining into mainstream media outlets.
+The turmoil in our society flows from a far more important faucet of inequity than the stories that occupy tabloid news.
 We should focus on more pressing matters such as the hatred and ignorance that drives racism rather than these trivial and fleeting stories.

 The failed policies of a detached government and deeply ingrained misconceptions have furthered a narrative that black men are the root of society’s problems.
 Examples abound from a lack of investments in minority neighborhoods to overt racism.
 I was recently working out in the gym talking to someone about the current AIDS epidemic.
 He told me that “if n*ggers like Arthur Ashe stopped taking it in the ass, we wouldn’t have anything to worry about.”
 (Ashe contracted HIV from a tainted blood transfusion while in the hospital for heart bypass surgery.)

 Living in the city, I see racism with my own eyes.
 I see white people walk faster late at night when they see a black person near them (the result of society programming them to believe that black people are more dangerous).
 I observe store owners following black people up and down aisles fearing they’ll steal as I walk the same route unimpeded.
 I’ve witnessed black men harassed by police for behavior undeserving of attention.